Dr Astrid Schrader

 Schrader A. and Malou Juelskjær (in press) “Diffraction” for the Routledge Encyclopedia of Qualitative Research Methods

 Schrader A. (in press) “Diffracting time/space/matter as cross-disciplinary methodology between science, arts, and STS” in Diffracting new materialism: emerging methods in artistic research, Palgrave, eds.
 Annouchka Bayley & JJ Chan

 Schrader A. (in press) “Reading Science, Caring with Microbes” in Methods and Genealogies of New Materialisms, eds.
 Iris van der Tuin and Felicity Coleman, Edinburg Press

-Schrader A. (forthcoming) “Elemental Ghosts, Alternative Carbon Imaginaries, and Living Matter at the Edge of Life” in Reactivating Elements, Substance, Process and Method from Chemistry to Cosmology; editors Dimitris Papadopoulos, Maria Puig de la Bellacasa, Natasha Myers, Duke University Press.
+Schrader A. (2021) “Elemental Ghosts, Alternative Carbon Imaginaries, and Living Matter at the Edge of Life” in Reactivating Elements, Substance, Process and Method from Chemistry to Cosmology; editors Dimitris Papadopoulos, Maria Puig de la Bellacasa, Natasha Myers, Duke University Press.

 Schrader A. (2020) “Marine Microbiopolitics: Haunted Microbes before the Law” in Blue Legalities edited by Irus Braverman and Elizabeth Johnson Duke University Press

 Schrader A. (2020) “A conversation with Astrid Schrader” in Dialogues on agential realism – engaging in worldings.
 Malou Juelskjær, Helle Plauborg, and Stine Adrian (eds) Routledge

 Vicki Kirby, Astrid Schrader, Ezster Timar (2018) “How do we do biodeconstruction?” for a special issue on ‘biodeconstruction’ in Postmodern Culture (PMC) ed.
 Erin Obodiac